 Is it just us, or has blue gray been popping up pretty much everywhere lately?
 The versatile, moody shade is nothing new, but it seems to be experiencing a major resurgence.
 And it's no mystery why.
 The muted hue goes with pretty much any style of decor, from laid-back bohemian to California casual to Scandinavian minimalist spaces.

-For many designers, the aforementioned versatility makes this color choice is a no-brainer.
+For many designers, like LeeAnn Baker and Ally Marks, the aforementioned versatility makes this color choice a no-brainer.
 Gray-based shades tend to look different in different lights, giving the space a fresh (and somewhat magical) effect that adjusts as the sun goes down and those light switches flick on.
 Hints of green and even purple can emerge from these blue gray shades depending on the time of day and the type of overhead lighting being used.

 - Color Family: Blue